 LIDAR (Light Detection and Ranging) and INSAR (Interferometric Synthetic Aperture Radar): these and other interferometric imaging techniques will play a major role in future subsidence detection and tracking as sensors and science improve.

-In the low elevation areas, generally nearest to the coast, as much as 13 feet of subsidence has been measured from 1906 to current (See map of Subsidence 1906-2000 below).
-The Brownwood Subdivision in the City of Baytown is a perfect example of the effects of subsidence in coastal areas.
-Brownwood is now mostly underwater and has been turned into a nature center by the City of Baytown.
-Further inland, subsidence is not as evident because the relationship to sea-level is not as apparent, but still of great concern.
-The land surface of the greater Houston area is very flat and therefore prone to flooding.
+Further inland, subsidence is less evident because the relationship to sea level is less apparent, but it remains a great concern given our region’s weather-related issues.
+The land surface of the greater Houston area is very flat and, therefore, prone to flooding.
 From 1978 to 2000, as much as 7 feet of subsidence has been measured in northwest Harris County (See map of Subsidence 1978-2000 below).
-By continuing to over pump groundwater, we potentially change drainage patterns of creeks and bayous, increasing flow into some areas and decreasing flow out of other areas.
+By continuing to overpump groundwater, we potentially change the drainage patterns of creeks and bayous, increasing flow into some areas and decreasing flow out of others.